GeokTeng/Projects/Hospitalisation_Cost_Project/README.md

 |Machine Learning Model|<li>2 Model types: RandomForestRegressor, XGBoostRegressor<li>4 Xdata sets used (Datasize: 4fold, Column set: allcol, sub1col, sub2col, sub3col)<li>Total 8 trained machine learning models<br><br><li>`RandomForestRegressor` appear to perform similar or poorer than the statistical modesl with R2 score ranging from 87.6% to 92.5%<li>`XGBRegressor` appear to perform best with R2 score around 98% without overfitting, except when using `sub2col` which has the smallest set of columns.|

 Selected Best Model: `XGBRegressor_4fold_sub3col`<br>
 - Rationale: The models peformance across other 2 XGBRegressors are similar.
 We then look at the columns used.
-We selected the model that used the selected important features identified from statistical modelling as these are the key features identified through modelling (compared to the other approach which is through pre-modelling simplier analysis).
+We selected the model that used the selected important features identified from statistical modelling as these are the key features identified through modelling (compared to the other approach which is through pre-modelling simpler analysis).
 - `R2 score` 97.8%
 - `MAPE score` 4.76%
 - `R2 score` 1318